Art (ART/ART&)

 5 hours of lecture

-Course focuses on selected topics in art.
+Selected topics in Art.
 Topics vary and course theme and content change to reflect new topics.
-Because the course varies in content, it is repeatable for credit for different topics.
+Because the course varies in content, it is repeatable for credit.
+Individual topics are listed in the term class schedules.
 [GE, SE]

 Special Projects